joergen7/devilfish-flotilla/README.md

 ## Virtual Environment

-In the `testframework2020` directory run
+In the `devilfish-flotilla` directory run

     virtualenv venv